CloudLabs-MOC/mslearn-ai-agents/Instructions/Gettingstartedpages/Combined-Gettingstarted.md

 ## Overview

-In this hands-on lab, you will build intelligent AI solutions using Microsoft Foundry and Azure AI Agent Service.
-You will create Foundry projects, deploy foundation models such as GPT-4.1, and develop AI agents using the portal and Python SDK in Azure Cloud Shell.
-You will design conversational and tool-enabled agents capable of automating real-world tasks and workflows.
-The labs include grounding agents with enterprise data using Azure AI Search and Azure Blob Storage for accurate, context-aware responses.
-You will also integrate agents with external systems using the Model Context Protocol (MCP) and implement custom function tools for automation.
-Finally, you will build multi-agent and distributed solutions using orchestration patterns and the A2A protocol to enable collaboration between agents.
-By the end of this lab, you will understand how to design, integrate, and automate enterprise-grade AI workflows end to end.
+In this hands-on lab, you will build and configure AI agents using Microsoft Foundry to solve real-world business scenarios such as expense management and customer support.
+You will ground agents with enterprise data using Azure Blob Storage and Azure AI Search through Foundry IQ to enable accurate, context-aware responses.
+You will also design and implement agent-driven workflows and validate them programmatically using Python.
+Finally, you will explore multi-agent orchestration where multiple agents collaborate to process inputs and generate meaningful outputs.

 ## Objectives